Europe

 The latest FAQs on assets freeze and prohibition on providing funds or economic resources can be accessed here.

-Readers may find interesting the European Commission’s podcasts including episode one on sanctions of May 2022 with guest Alina Nedea Head of Sanctions Unit, DG FISMA at European Commission and one of 15 January 2024 entitled "The one about how sanctions are indeed working".
+Readers may find interesting the European Commission’s podcasts including episode one on sanctions of May 2022 with guest Alina Nedea Head of Sanctions Unit, DG FISMA at the European Commission.

 The EU list of sanctions is available on the Irish Central Bank’s website Financial Sanctions Updates .
-The situation is very fast moving and members are reminded to check these on a frequent basis.
+Members are reminded to check these on a frequent basis.

-There is a consolidated list of persons, groups and entities subject to EU financial sanctions, which reflects the officially adopted texts published in the Official Journal of the EU.
-You need to create an account to log in.
-This is a simple process.
-EU Login (europa.eu).
-A PDF version of the consolidated list of financial sanctions can also be downloaded, but members should be aware that this list is constantly being amended and updated..
+There is a consolidated list of persons, groups and entities subject to EU financial sanctions, which represents the European Union Consolidated Financial Sanctions List.
+You need to create an account to login.
+A PDF version of the consolidated list of financial sanctions can be downloaded, but readers should be aware that this list is constantly being amended and updated and readers must pay attention to the date that the list has been made up to .

 Please see here European External Action Service website which has some articles and information on sanctions.
-See also the European Commission page containing general FAQs and answers on restrictive measures - sanctions e.g. types of sanctions and who is bound by them (Click here for the pdf version).
+See also the European Commission page containing general FAQs and answers on restrictive measures - sanctions e.g. types of sanctions and who is bound by them .

 The European Commission has issued Guidance to the Member States concerning foreign direct investment from Russia and Belarus in view of the military aggression against Ukraine and the restrictive measures laid down in recent Council Regulations on sanctions.
 Download the guidance by following this link.